Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Discussion on Varian's Fairness

 One approach on obtaining fairness guarantees for an online algorithm could be in the form of a competitive ratio.
 These results find allocation algorithms $X^{alg}$ to which you can construct a bound on the competitive ratio for the Nash Social Welfare (or its logarithm):

 While theoretically interesting, these results provide no immediate individual fairness guarantees.
 The motivation for the Eisenberg-Gale program arises from the fact that \textit{fairness is a byproduct}.
 To some extent, the actual objective value of an allocation is meaningless, and the objective is only taken as it serves as a proxy to obtain fair allocations.
 In many applications of resource allocation, stakeholders are more interested in obtaining individualized guarantees than global guarantees on social welfare.
 This motivated our alternative approach of designing algorithms with individualized guarantees in mind.
+In fact, our guarantees are related to the \emph{fairness ratios} developed in \citep{friedman_2017,cole_2013,10.1145/2764468.2764495}, presented additively instead of multiplicatively.